Kingston HyperX Cloud Stinger Review

 Responsible for the largest percentage of the overall score at 40%, comfort is the most important trait for a gaming headset.
 While this is a relatively subjective metric, we had a large panel of different testers try out each headset for an extended period of time, then aggregated the results to determine the scores.
 The Stinger did decently well, earning a 6 out of 10, comparing somewhat favorably with the rest of the pack.

-Our judging panel had a bit of a mixed response to the Stinger, with a few testers being ok wearing the headset for a full day, while others were only happy wearing the Stinger for about four hours or so.
+Our judging panel had a bit of a mixed response to the Stinger, with a few testers being okay wearing the headset for a full day, while others were only happy wearing the Stinger for about four hours or so.
 This headset definitely fits a little on the snug side, so it doesn't wobble at all, but some of our testers weren't fans of having their heads squeezed that much for long periods of time.

 This product does have a padded headband, covered in leatherette.
 The ear cups are also covered in leatherette and have semi-soft padding.
 The ear cups have ample room — measuring about 1.625" wide and a little over 2.5" tall — but we did feel the need to adjust them every hour or so, as the pressure could end up being uncomfortable.